The Use of Electron Spin Resonance Techniques to Determine Gamma Ray Exposure of Alpha-Keratin in Human Hair

 TLDR Whole hair strands can reliably measure gamma ray exposure using ESR techniques, but samples should be analyzed quickly or stored in liquid nitrogen.

-This study explored the use of electron spin resonance (ESR) techniques to measure gamma ray exposure in human hair, specifically $\alpha$-keratin.
+The study aimed to evaluate the use of electron spin resonance (ESR) techniques to measure gamma ray exposure in human hair, specifically $\alpha$-keratin.
 Hair samples from six healthy white volunteers were irradiated with Co-60 gamma rays and analyzed.
-The study found that whole hair strands, rather than ground samples, provided reliable ESR signals, unaffected by ambient humidity.
-A linear dose response model was established with a correlation coefficient greater than 0.9 for doses between 47 Gy and 370 Gy.
+The study found that ESR signals were consistent and unaffected by ambient humidity, with a strong linear dose response model (correlation coefficient >0.9) for doses between 47 Gy and 370 Gy.
 However, the lowest detectable dose of 47 Gy was not statistically significant at the 95% confidence level.
-The study also developed a model for the decay of the ESR signal, noting that the rate of decay varied between samples, likely due to biological differences.
-It was concluded that samples should be analyzed within 24 hours or stored in liquid nitrogen to ensure accurate dose estimation, as the ESR signal diminishes over time.
+A decay model for the ESR signal was also developed, indicating that samples should be analyzed within 24 hours or stored in liquid nitrogen to maintain signal integrity.
+Biological variation affected the rate of signal decay among samples.